 supplementary bawe data

 This is a collection of written answers at grade B and above from the former Warwick English Language Test (now no longer used).

 Other Academic English Resources

-The Centre for Applied Linguistics also holds a collection (a corpus and associated resources) in British Academic Spoken English.
+Applied Linguistics at Warwick also holds a collection (a corpus and associated resources) in British Academic Spoken English.
 See BASE Plus.

 We welcome proposals from potential doctoral students and other researchers interested in working with these resources.